AviatrixSystems/Docs/HowTos/S2C_GW_ASA.rst

   Remote Subnet                     10.10.0.0/16 (On-Prem Network CIDR) Local Subnet                      10.0.2.0/24 (VPC-AVX private subnet)
 ===============================     =================================================================

- #.
-Go to **site2cloud** page.
+ 1.3 Go to **site2cloud** page.
 From site2cloud connection table, select the connection created above (e.g. avx-asa-s2c).
      - Select **Cisco** from **Vendor** drop down list
      - Select **ASA 5500 Series** from **Platform** drop down list
      - Select the proper ASA Software versin from **Software** drop down list depending on your ASA running OS
      - Click **Download Configuration** button to download the ASA site2cloud configuration
      - Save the configuration file as a reference for configuring your ASA

-     The following is a ASA sample configuration
+     The following is a ASA sample configuration based on the site2cloud configuration above.

      |image0|